PiWingo/GLviewer/README.md

 ### Prerequisites

-to run the script you need to install:
+To run the script you need to have installed:

 * Python 3.7.2 or the latest version.
-* the tkinter library
+* the Tkinter library
 * the PIL library.
 * the urrlib library.